LBruyne/wasm-decode/README.md

 # wasm-decode

-Tools to decode .wasm file into struct in Golang.
+Tools to decode .wasm file into module struct in Golang.